-\textbf{Multimodal Category Template Database Construction.} Given a \textit{K}-shot dataset spanning \textit{C} categories, we apply the CDV-Captioner to generate structured textual description, denoted as , for each training image.
+\textbf{Multimodal Category Template Database Construction.} Given a \textit{K}-shot dataset spanning \textit{C} categories, we apply the CDV-Captioner to generate structured textual descriptions, denoted as , for each training image.
 These image-description pairs form the foundation of our retrieval database, encapsulating the few-shot knowledge across \textit{C} classes.
-Then, we utilize the pre-trained image encoder to extract its feature, and derive text features from structured textual descriptions via a pre-trained text encoder.
-These two modalities are fused to form unified multimodal representations for retrieval.
-To enhance the generalizability and precision of category-specific descriptions in the retrieval database, we generate a unified textual description per category by aggregating information from all \textit{K} images, then expand it into \textit{N}-dimensional representations:
+For each image-description pair, we use a pre-trained image encoder to extract visual features, and a pre-trained text encoder to extract textual features from the description.
+The two modalities are fused to form a unified multimodal representation for retrieval:

-where is the image encoder, is the text encoder, \textit{Fusion} is a multimodal feature integration strategy, where we concatenate the visual and textual feature vectors to construct the joint representation.
+where is the image encoder, is the text encoder, and \textit{Fusion} is a multimodal feature integration strategy, where we concatenate the visual and textual feature vectors to construct the joint representation.

-For all \textit{CK} gallery samples, we denote their fused features and corresponding label vector as , where N is the dimension of the fused multimodal feature, and .
-For the key-value cache, the are treated as keys, while the are used as their values.
-In this way, the retrieval database memorizes all the new knowledge extracted from few-shot training set, which is for updating the prior knowledge in the MLLMs.
+For all \textit{CK} gallery samples, we denote their fused features as , where N is the dimension of the fused feature.
+The corresponding labels are stored in a vector .
+To enhance the generalizability and precision of gallery representations, instead of generating textual descriptions for each individual image, we aggregate information from all \textit{K} images within the same class to construct a unified class-level textual description.
+This ensures that the gallery features capture category-specific semantics while avoiding instance-level noise.
+For the key-value cache, the is treated as the keys, and as the values.
+In contrast, query representations are constructed for each target image, enabling effective retrieval by comparing target-specific queries with generalized class-level gallery representations.
+Thus, the retrieval database encapsulates the task-specific knowledge derived from the few-shot training set.

 \textbf{FGVC via Multimodal Retrieval.} After constructing the retrieval database, feature matching can be achieved through simple matrix operations that compute multimodal similarity scores.
-During inference, the text image is processed through the CDV-Captioner to generate structured textual descriptions.
+During inference, the target image is processed through the CDV-Captioner to generate structured textual descriptions.
 These descriptions, along with the original image, are then encoded into joint visual-textual features using their respective pre-trained encoders.
-The fused query features subsequently perform similarity-based retrieval within the pre-constructed database.
-The affinities between the query and keys can be estimated as
+The fused query features are then used to perform similarity-based retrieval against the pre-constructed database.
+The similarity scores between the query and all gallery samples are computed as